Open Book

-What is Soft Matter ?
+What is Soft Matter?

-In school we generally learn that matter exists in three phases, solid, liquid and gas.
-If you think about it you will however encounter a great many examples of materials that seem to fall between the categories solid and liquid.
+In school we generally learn that matter exists in three phases: solid, liquid and gas.
+If you think about it, you will however encounter a great many examples of materials that seem to fall between the categories solid and liquid.
 Start with your own skin, for instance.
 It certainly is not a liquid, but it is not really a solid either.
 It is soft, just like most tissue in our body.
-Biomaterials constitute one prominent example of what today is referred to as Soft Matter, a materials class that is today enjoying a strongly increasing attention in the international scientific research community, both among physicists and chemists.
+Biomaterials constitute one prominent example of what today is referred to as

 There are many more examples of soft matter playing important parts in your life, perhaps not quite as obvious.
 You are very likely reading this text from a liquid crystal display, its function relying critically on the unique combination of anisotropic physical properties and molecular mobility that is the key characteristic of liquid crystals.
 It is their intermediate status between liquid and crystalline that gives them their remarkable behavior and also makes them key representatives of soft matter (liquid crystals are in fact the only examples of thermodynamically stable soft matter phases, metastable states being ubiquitous among other soft matter classes).
 The same type of liquid crystal will be in displays all over your home, in your phone, laptop, TV and many small gadgets.
 But even more important for your life is in fact another type of liquid crystal, that you have inside you throughout your whole body: your cell membranes are in a liquid crystalline state in order to function properly.
 We would thus not exist without liquid crystals.